- Areas of Study

 In 2014 we have redesigned the workshop with new theme "Beyond Crude Oil: Biobased Chemicals and Fuels”.
 Workshop continues to be of interest to local high schools with annual attendance 120-150 high school juniors and seniors.
 Find us on Facebook!

 Chemistry department is continuously involved in outreach to K-8 providing "KIDs for science" experiences.
 We have organized Chemistry/Biology afternoons presenting on “Chemistry of Gases” and “Biology of Butterflies” for various groups of children K-4.
-The targeted audiences for hands-on demonstrations are "Young Scientist and Engineer Academy" with ca. 15-40 kids in each year, students in Ben Franklin elementary school, as well as STEM kids in Grand Forks public library.
+The targeted audiences for hands-on demonstrations are "Young Scientist and Engineer Academy" with ca. 15-40 kids in each year (UND summer camps), students in Ben Franklin elementary school, as well as STEM kids in Grand Forks public library each February.
+This year, we will be organizing a summer camp (click here for more info) for middle school students.

 Research and teaching collaborations at tribal colleges